microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Enter Resource Group name.](media/cloud-shell-14.1.png)

-36. After the Arm Template is deployed you'll be prompted to confirm role assignment as Account Admininstor on Azure Databricks, follow the steps below and then confirm.
+36. After the Arm Template is deployed, you'll be prompted to confirm role assignment as Account Admininstor on Azure Databricks, follow the steps below and then confirm.

     ![databrick](media/db0.png)

-37. Navigate to https://accounts.azuredatabricks.net/ and click on sign in with Microsoft Entra ID.
+37. Navigate to https://accounts.azuredatabricks.net/ and click on Sign in with Microsoft Entra ID.

     ![databrick](media/db1.png)

-38. In the Account console click on 'user & groups'
+38. In the Account console click on 'Users & groups'

     ![databrick](media/db2.png)

-> Note : you should have Global admin on azure tenant to assign youself as account admin. if you are not able to access Account console get the permssion assigned by your organization's global admin.
+> Note : you should have Global admin on Azure tenant to assign youself as Account Admin.
+If you are not able to access Account console get the permssion assigned by your organization's Global Admin.

 39. Search your username in the seacrh bar and select it.